 Top tips for looking after your well-being

-The past year has brought its challenges and has taken its toll on many people’s health and well-being.
-To acknowledge World Wellbeing Week, we have listed some strategies and activities that you can implement into your daily routine to improve your overall happiness and well-being, in line with the NHS’s 5 Steps to Mental Wellbeing framework.
+The past few years have brought its challenges and has taken its toll on many people’s health and well-being.
+To help deal with challenging times, we have listed some strategies and activities that you can implement into your daily routine to improve your overall happiness and well-being, in line with the NHS’s 5 Steps to Mental Wellbeing framework.

 1. Connect with other people